Holiday and Travel Scams

 Airport Taxis Travel Scam :

 Taxi drivers may try to use bad tricks to cash out money from your pocket.
 Their tricks may start from driving around various locations and asking for an increased rate to overcharging after a certain distance.
-Only way to avoid from being looted is set the rate before starting the journey and not to pay until you have reached your desired location.
+The only way to avoid being looted is to set the rate before starting the journey and not to pay until you have reached your desired location.
 When in doubt, check the license of the driver before you set for your journey.
+More Detailed Report on Travel Prize Scam

 Types of holiday scams: